Skip to content

 Stevens was one of five World Champions competing in the tournament, all of whom have yet to secure their berth in the Olympic Trials.

-Phil Jay is Editor of World Boxing News and an Auxiliary member of the Boxing Writers Association of America.
-Follow on Twitter @PhilDJayÂ
+Phil Jay is the Editor of World Boxing News.
+Follow on Twitter @PhilDJay.